Chevrolet Tahoe: 2021 PPV

-The 2021 Tahoe PPV marks the most drastic change from the standard Tahoe.
-Rocker covers are borrowed from the GM LT4 engine found in high-performance Corvettes, Camaros, and Cadillacs.
-Engine and transmission coolers are PPV-specific.
+The 2021 Tahoe PPV marked the most drastic change from the standard Tahoe.
+Rocker covers were borrowed from the GM LT4 engine found in high-performance Corvettes, Camaros, and Cadillacs.
+Engine and transmission coolers were PPV-specific.
 Bridgestone co-developed Firehawk Pursuit tires with GM for the 20-inch steel wheels.
-Six-piston, 16-inch rotor Brembo brakes are standard-issue on the PPV.
-The suspension is lowered and further fortified.
-All-wheel drive is standard and sent to the front as needed with a limited slip clutch in the transfer case.
-The alternator almost doubles the amperage of the standard Tahoe.
+Six-piston, 16-inch rotor Brembo brakes were standard-issue on the PPV.
+The suspension was lowered and further fortified.
+All-wheel drive became standard and sent to the front as needed with a limited slip clutch in the transfer case.
+The alternator almost doubled the amperage of the standard Tahoe.
 This version of the PPV uses the 9C1 code instead of the Z56 code.

 Unlike the standard Tahoe, the 2021 Tahoe PPV (along with the related Commercial/Fleet model) includes a standard eight-inch Chevrolet Infotainment touchscreen in lieu of the 10.25-inch unit found on all other models.
 It also does not include wireless Apple CarPlay or Android Auto (although still offers wired versions of both), SiriusXM Satellite Radio with 360L, or the Google-based operating system (on 2022 and newer models).
 A standard 4.2-inch color LCD screen is also included with an analog instrument cluster in lieu of the ten-inch full-color LCD instrument cluster on 2022 models.

 Military applications

 When production of the CUCV II ended in 2000, GM redesigned it to coincide with civilian truck offerings.
 The CUCV nomenclature was changed to Light Service Support Vehicle in 2001.
 In 2005, LSSV production switched to AM General, a unit of MacAndrews and Forbes Holdings.
 The LSSV is a GM-built Chevrolet Silverado 2500 HD, Chevrolet Tahoe, or Chevrolet Suburban that is powered by the 5.3 L V8 for the Tahoe, 6.0 L V8 for the Suburban, and a Duramax 6.6 L V8 turbo diesel engine for the pickup trucks.
 As GM has periodically redesigned its civilian trucks and SUVs since 2001, LSSVs have also been updated cosmetically.

-The militarization of standard GM trucks/SUVs to become LSSVs includes exterior changes such as CARC paint (Forest Green, Desert Sand, or 3-color Camouflage), blackout lights, military bumpers, a brush guard, a NATO slave receptacle/NATO trailer receptacle, a pintle hook, tow shackles and a 24/12-volt electrical system.
+The militarization of standard GM trucks/SUVs to become LSSVs includes exterior changes such as CARC paint (Forest Green, Desert Sand, or three-color Camouflage), blackout lights, military bumpers, a brush guard, a NATO slave receptacle/NATO trailer receptacle, a pintle hook, tow shackles and a 24/12-volt electrical system.
 The dashboard has additional controls and dataplates.
 The truck also can be equipped with weapon supports in the cab, cargo tie down hooks, folding troop seats, pioneer tools, winches, and other military accessories.
 In the Canadian Army, these vehicles are nicknamed "Milverados".

-The Enhanced Mobility Package (EMP) option adds an uprated suspension, 4-wheel anti-lock brakes, a locking rear differential, beadlock tires, a tire pressure monitoring system and other upgrades.
+The Enhanced Mobility Package (EMP) option adds an uprated suspension, four-wheel anti-lock brakes, a locking rear differential, beadlock tires, a tire pressure monitoring system and other upgrades.
 About 2,000 LSSV units have been sold to U.S. and international military and law enforcement organizations.